-Lap the trail a few times to get the flow of the features.
+a few times to get the flow of the features.

-Start small and work your way up to faster speeds and larger features.
+work vour wav up to faster speeds and larger features.

 ALL RIDERS SHOULD PRE-RIDE TRAILS.

-RATINGS ARE SET BY EACH BIKE PARK

-AND MAY BE MORE DIFFICULT THAN

-SIMILAR RATINGS AT OTHER RESORTS.
+RATINGS ARE SET BY EACH BIKE PARK AND MAY BE MORE DIFFICULT THAN SIMILAR RATINGS AT OTHER RESORTS.